krstnvt/currency-page/README.md

 # Overview

+**Assignment**:
+Create a PHP back-end service that captures historical currency exchange rates on a daily basis and presents them in a front-end interface.

 • Currency changes are imported using API service - https://anyapi.io/

 • Data are be stored in SQL based database